7

 “What is it, sir?”

-The man stood up from his chair and began to stroll around his desk, “When I agreed that you would join The Void, I expected someone with a lot more fire in them than you.
+Eterna stood up from his chair and strolled around his desk.
+His playful walk was almost child-like.
+“When I agreed that you would join the Void, I expected someone with a lot more fire in them than you.
 It’s like I’m talking to a robot everytime I see you.
 Well, I guess that’s incorrect.
-A robot would actually do what I asked of it.”
+A robot would actually do what I asked of it soooo…”

-He was quick to revert back to his more casual demeanor, “Perhaps everything would be easier if we got your sister involved.
-It’s not like she’s doing much is she?”
+Eterna cleared his throat and loosened back up, “Perhaps everything would be easier if we got your sister involved.
+It’s not like she’s doing much, is she?”

 Katherine’s eyes widened, “That’s not part of the deal we made!
 You promised she could live a normal life as long as I did whatever you asked!”